samuelbaldasso/samuelbaldasso/README.md

 # Samuel Baldasso

-## Sobre Mim
+## About Me

-Olá!
-Sou Samuel Baldasso, um desenvolvedor que atualmente trabalha como Java fullstack.
-Moro em Macaé, Rio de Janeiro e sou entusiasta na criação de soluções de software eficientes e escaláveis.
-No meu tempo livre, gosto de contribuir para vários projetos e expandir meu conhecimento em desenvolvimento de software.
-Possuo uma sólida formação acadêmica e experiência profissional em projetos desafiadores, tais como:
+Hi, I'm Samuel Baldasso, a developer currently working with Java backend.
+I live in Macaé, Rio de Janeiro and I'm enthusiastic about creating efficient and scalable software solutions.
+In my spare time, I like to contribute to various projects and expand my knowledge of software development.
+I have a solid academic background and professional experience in challenging projects such as:

 💼 Ambev

-🏭 Raia Drogasil
+🏢 Raia Drogasil

-🏭 Vivo
+🏢 Vivo

 🏢 Allianz (2x)

-💼 NTT DATA (Consultoria de TI)
+💼 NTT DATA (IT Consulting)

-💼 CI&T (Consultoria de TI)
+💼 CI&T (IT Consulting)

-💼 Montreal (Consultoria de TI)
+💼 Montreal (IT Consulting)

-## Tecnologias e hablidades

-Minhas principais habilidades, tecnologias e ferramentas incluem:
+🏢 IBM

+## Technologies and skills

+My main skills, technologies and tools include:

 💻 Java